Council Tax and Housing Benefit claims process.

 - you are on a low income (this includes people who are self employed)

 - you have a liability to pay rent and or council tax.

-You cannot get Housing Benefit/Council Tax Support if:-
+You cannot get Housing Benefit/Council Tax Reduction if:-

 - you, or your partner between you, have more than £16,000 in savings.